chili-chips-ba/openeye-CamSI/README.md

 ## Execution Play 2
 ### Widening up the pathway
-- [ ] Repeat the same for the 4-lane IMX283 camera sensor
+- [x] Repeat the same for the 4-lane IMX283 camera sensor
 - [x] Step-by-step introduce the following 3 ISP elements:
   - [x] Debayer
   - [x] Dead Pixel Management
   - [x] Manual Exposure Control
 - [x] Implement another (lower) resolution of our choice

-#### *IMX283 Register Configuration for Different Resolutions*
+### *IMX283 Sensor Configuration for Different Resolutions*

-Configuring the IMX283 sensor for different resolutions requires careful adjustment of its registers.
-For each data, the first four digits represent the register address, while the last two digits indicate the value to be written.
-Below, we describe the configuration process for achieving a 720p resolution with 60 FPS using **Mode 3**, which includes 3x3 horizontal/vertical binning. **Mode 3** uses 3x3 horizontal/vertical binning to combine pixel values within a 3x3 grid for each color raw channel.
-This process reduces the output resolution while maintaining high image quality.
+Configuring the IMX283 sensor for different resolutions requires precise adjustment of its registers.
+For each data entry, the first four digits represent the register address, while the last two digits indicate the value to be written.
+Below, we describe the configuration process for achieving both **720p** and **1080p** resolutions at 60 FPS using **Mode 3** and **Mode 2**, respectively.

-This sensor requires specific delays after setting some register.
+This sensor requires specific delays after setting some registers.
 In the [.mem](https://github.com/chili-chips-ba/openeye-CamSI/tree/main/1.hw/lib/ip/i2c_master) files, this is implemented as an additional byte appended to the three bytes representing the address and value of each register.
 These delays are crucial for ensuring proper operation and stability of the camera.
-More about this topic on our [issue](https://github.com/chili-chips-ba/openeye-CamSI/issues/29).
+More details can be found in our [issue](https://github.com/chili-chips-ba/openeye-CamSI/issues/29).

+### **720p Resolution (60 FPS)**

+For 720p resolution, **Mode 3** is used, which applies **3x3 horizontal/vertical binning**.
+This method combines pixel values within a 3x3 grid for each raw color channel, reducing resolution while maintaining image quality.

 #### *Mode Settings*
-The following registers enable **Mode 3** operation for the IMX283 sensor:
+The following registers enable **Mode 3** operation:
 - `3004 1e`
 - `3005 18`
 - `3006 10`
 - `3007 00`

 #### *Frame Dimensions*
-To configure the frame's dimensions:
-- **Y_OUT_SIZE**: Set the vertical size to 722 (0x2d2) to account for skipping 2 rows for debayer processing:
+- **Y_OUT_SIZE**: Set the vertical size to 722 (0x2D2) to account for skipping 2 rows for debayer processing:
   - `302f d2`
   - `3030 02`
-- **WRITE_VSIZE**: Set the vertical output size to 726 (0x2d6):
+- **WRITE_VSIZE**: Set the vertical output size to 726 (0x2D6):
   - `3031 d6`
   - `3032 02`

 #### *Frame Cropping*
-To define the frame cropping region:
 - **H_TRIMMING_START**: Start the horizontal cropping at position 840 (0x348):
   - `3058 48`
   - `3059 03`